-Inspection item
+■ Inspection item

-- Check if the openings in the driver are clogged. - Check if the installation place of the driver is loose. - Check if any of the connection parts of the driver is loose. - Check if dust is deposited on the driver. - Check if the driver has unusual smells or appearance defects.
+- Check if the openings in the driver are clogged. - Check if any of the screws having installed the driver is loose. - Check if any of the connection parts of the driver is loose. - Check if dust is deposited on the driver. - Check if the driver has unusual smells or appearance defects.

 The driver uses semiconductor components.
-Static electricity may damage the semiconductor components of the driver, so be extremely careful when handling them.
+Static electricity may damage the semiconductor components of the driver, so be extremely careful when handling driver.

-7-2 Warranty
+6-2 Warranty

-Check on the Oriental Motor Website for the product warranty.
+Check on the Oriental Motor Website or General Catalog for the product warranty.

-7-3 Disposal
+6-3 Disposal